 Colourful houses and great swathes of sandy beaches all accented with an impressive medieval stone wall, Tenby is the most visited town in Pembrokeshire for good reason.
 A catalogue of shops, many selling local produce and crafts, provides plenty of opportunities to shop till you drop while the many restaurants, pubs, and cafés offer respite for when you do.
 Laze on one of the four beaches, head out on the Pembrokeshire Coast Path or head to one of the nearby wildlife parks for a walk on the wilder side.

 There are plenty of things to do in Pembrokeshire, whether you like packing up the rucksack for a day out on the coast or you just can’t resist visiting a castle because… well, when in Wales!

-If there’s one thing Pembrokeshire isn’t lacking, it’s castles, with 12 impressive fortresses to choose from.
+If there’s one thing Pembrokeshire isn’t lacking, it’s castles, with 12 impressive fortresses to choose from (you'll find over 400 castles across Wales too).
 If you only have time to visit one though, Pembroke Castle is a great choice with lots to see and do for the whole family from falconry to learning the ways of old at knight school.
 You can also just nose around the battlements as you imagine what it would have been like to withstand one of the many sieges behind these battle-worn walls.